Ask about

 - Daily cleanup expectations

-Interior guide
+Interior painting guide

 Ask early whether the painter expects simple touch-up, full wall coverage, ceiling repaint, trim repaint, or all of the above.
 Those are different labor paths and should not be blurred together in a vague estimate.